openvinotoolkit/openvino_tensorflow/docs/USAGE.md

     openvino_tensorflow.list_backends()

-To check if the **OpenVINO integration with TensorFlow** is enabled, use the following API:
+To check if the **OpenVINO™ integration with TensorFlow** is enabled, use the following API:

     openvino_tensorflow.is_enabled()